ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/cliff-richard-rise-up-cd.markdown

 section1-content: "<p>Recorded at Miami’s Criteria Studios in 2018, the album not\
   \ only features title track 'Rise Up' written by Devil Woman hitmaker Terry Britten\
   \ and his co-writer Graham Lyle but other new up-tempo contemporary songs including\
-  \ 'Reborn' written by Chris Eaton (Saviour’s Day).</p>\r\n<p>Sir Cliff reunites\
+  \ 'Reborn' written by Chris Eaton (Saviour’s Day).</p>\n<p>Sir Cliff reunites with\
-  \ with Olivia Newton-John for the first time in 23 years on 'Everybody’s Someone'\
+  \ Olivia Newton-John for the first time in 23 years on 'Everybody’s Someone' the\
-  \ the album also features four newly recorded tracks with The Royal Philharmonic\
+  \ album also features four newly recorded tracks with The Royal Philharmonic Orchestra:\
-  \ Orchestra: Devil Woman, The Minute You’re Gone, Miss You Nights and Some People.</p>\r\
+  \ Devil Woman, The Minute You’re Gone, Miss You Nights and Some People.</p>\n<p>Cliff\
-  \n<p>Cliff Richard is back and we want YOU to enjoy his new album as much as we\
+  \ Richard is back and we want YOU to enjoy his new album as much as we do!
+Enter\
-  \ do!
-Enter the form below and it could be coming home with you!
-Good luck!</p>"
+  \ the form below and it could be coming home with you!
+Good luck!</p>\n"
 entry-title: "Win Cliff Richard 'Rise Up' CD!"
-entry-content: "Enter the draw to win  Cliff Richard 'Rise Up' CD before 23:59 on\
+entry-content: "<p>Enter the draw to win  Cliff Richard 'Rise Up' CD before 23:59\
-  \ 3rd of January 2018."
+  \ on 3rd of January 2018.</p>\n"
 has-winner: false
 prize-description: "Cliff Richard 'Rise Up' CD!"
 special-conditions: "Multiple entries are allowed up to one every day.\r\nThis competition\